 Job-seeking students in NYC Outcomes Report who took full-time salaried roles, paid apprenticeships, and part-time roles during reporting period.

 Rated on Switchup

 Whether they’re leveraging their backgrounds to make a bigger impact in their current industries or diving into brand new territory, our students thrive at some of the biggest names in tech.

-We partner with leading institutions to rethink higher education and increase diversity in tech.
+We partner with leading institutions to rethink higher education, coding bootcamps, and increase diversity in tech.

-With a new take on education that falls somewhere between self-taught prodigy and four-year computer science degree, the Flatiron School promises to turn students with little programming experience into developers.
+With a new take on education that falls somewhere between self-taught prodigy and four-year computer science degree, the Flatiron School promises to turn coding bootcamp students with little programming experience into developers.

 “[Refugees] face a huge challenge: finding work in a foreign country with an unfamiliar language.
 But there’s one school that aims to give refugees a running start by teaching them a universal language: the language of coding.”

 Couric chats with students at “the Harvard Business School of coding” as they gain the programming skills needed to revamp their careers and fill the millions of open tech jobs.

-PBS’s Paul Solman visits Flatiron to talk to students with unexpected paths to tech – including a college dropout reinventing her career and a mother returning to the workforce after raising her children – and explores how this bootcamp is increasing diversity in the industry.
+PBS’s Paul Solman visits Flatiron to talk to students with unexpected paths to tech – including a college dropout reinventing her career and a mother returning to the workforce after raising her children – and explores how this coding bootcamp is increasing diversity in the industry.